grid reference TL 719 640

 last updated 30/10/2017

-This former Greene King pub is 400 years old and has been decorated to a high standard.
-Walkers and ramblers welcome.
-The owners specialise in Real Ales from Adnams, Nethergate and other guest micro-breweries.
+This former Greene King pub is 400 years old and was decorated to a high standard.
+Walkers and ramblers were welcome.
+The owners specialised in Real Ales from Adnams, Nethergate and other guest micro-breweries.

 According to the pub's website when viewed in April 2016 (re-checked in December):

 The Chequers is currently closed for a major and extensive renovations and rebuilding repair work involving extensive structural work to the building.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)